 Filed Under: Dave Says

 About the Author: Dave Ramsey is America’s trusted voice on money and business.
 He’s authored three New York Times best-selling books: Financial Peace, More Than Enough and The Total Money Makeover.
-His latest book, EntreLeadership, will be released in September 2011.
+His latest book, EntreLeadership, was released in September 2011.
 The Dave Ramsey Show is heard by more than 4.5 million listeners each week on more than 500 radio stations.
 Follow Dave on Twitter at DaveRamsey and on the web at daveramsey.com.